Paleofeces

-The process that preserves the feces in a way such that they can be analyzed later is called the Maillard reaction.
+The process that preserves the feces in a way that they can be analyzed later is called the Maillard reaction.
 This reaction creates a casing of sugar that preserves the feces from the elements.
-To extract and analyze the information contained within, researchers generally have to freeze the feces and grind it up into powder for analysis.
+To extract and analyze the information contained within, researchers generally have to freeze the feces and grind them up into powder for analysis.

 History of research

 Analysis of archaeological feces has a relatively short history compared to many other archaeological materials.
 The founder of the discipline is Dr. Eric O. Callen, who pioneered the subject in the late 1950s to mid-1960s.
 His early papers used coprolite analysis to investigate early Mexican diets, published in The Prehistory of the Tehuacan Valley: Environment, and Subsistence.
 Despite his work showing promise, archaeological coprolite studies remained a niche topic, with few other researchers becoming involved.
 After Callen's sudden death in 1970, his work was continued by Vaughn Bryant at Texas A&M University, Department of Anthropology.
 Coprolite analysis gradually became a topic of serious study.
 Today coprolite analysis in archaeology has increased, and they have provided important evidence concerning the evolution of human health and diet, in the Americas and other parts of the world.
 One of the most famous examples is the coprolite from Paisley Caves, Oregon, which has provided some of the earliest evidence for the human occupation of North America.